 Fourier analysis of Continuous Time Signals and Systems: Fourier series representation of continuous time periodic signals, convergence of the Fourier series, Properties of continuous-time Fourier series.
 Representation of Aperiodic signals: The Continuous-Time Fourier Transform, The Fourier transform for periodic signals.
-Properties of the Continuous time Fourier transform Systems characterized by linear periodic signals.
 Properties of the Continuous-time Fourier transform, Systems characterized by linear constant-coefficient differential equations.